BiancaTaisePommerening/Amazon_Vine_Analysis/README.md

 - The following Dataframe displays:
     - Total Number of Reviews;
     - Total Number of 5-star reviews;
-    - % of 5-star Unpaid Reviews (calculated by dividing the total number of unpaid 5-star reviews by the total number of 5-star reviews);
+    - % of 5-star Unpaid Reviews (unpaid 5-star reviews divided by total amount of unpaid reviews);
-    - % of 5-star Paid Reviews (calculated by dividing the total number of paid 5-star reviews by the total number of 5-star reviews).
+    - % of 5-star Paid Reviews (cpaid 5-star reviews divided by total amount of paid reviews);